nshetty0207/Beer-Reviews/README.md

 # Beer-Reviews

-Performed Data Visualization and Data Analysis on the "Beer Reviews" dataset
+Performed Data Visualization, Data Analysis and Data Modeling on the "Beer Reviews" dataset